William-Yeh/docker-ansible/README.md

 ## Usage

-Used mostly as a *base image* for configuring, with Ansible, other software stack on some specified Linux distribution.
+Used mostly as a *base image* for configuring other software stack on some specified Linux distribution(s).

 Take Debian/Ubuntu/CentOS for example.
 To test an Ansible `playbook.yml` against a variety of Linux distributions, we may use [Vagrant](https://www.vagrantup.com/) as follows: